 Norwegian Cruise Line

 Norwegian Cruise Line has its origins in a company named Klosters Rederi, yes, from Norway.
-This company, headed by Knut Kloster, had ordered a car ferry for service between the South coast of England and Spain, via Lissabon and Gibraltar.
-The ferry, built in 1966, was named Sunward, a name chosen because the English could go 'to the sun' in Spain with the new ship.
+This company, headed by Knut Utstein Kloster, was founded in 1924 by Knut's grandfather for bulk- and tankershipping.
+In 1959, Knut Kloster entered the business and under his supervision, the company entered the passengertrade.
+In 1964, a company named Thoresen Car Ferries was started up by Otto Thoresen, one of Kloster's partners.
+Kloster himself also wanted to open a carferryline, and where Thoresen concentrated on connections between Southampton, and Cherbourg and Le Havre, Kloster wanted to start up a longer line between Southampton via Spain and Lissabon to the English enclave of Gibraltar.
+He followed the principle of Thoresen, who had started his service with two splendidly modern ferries, Viking I and Viking II, much more stylish then the older ferries on other route's.
+For the new line, Kloster also wanted to have a ferry that was capable of a comfortable trip for the long journey and he hoped to advertize the crossings as cruises, as well as a carferryservice.
+For the line, he thus had ordered a car ferry that was built in Bergen, Norway in 1966 named Sunward, a name chosen because the English could go 'to the sun' in Spain with the new ship.
+With a tonnage of 9000, the ship was at the time the largest ship ever built in Norway.
 The company targeted for lorrydrivers as well as holidaymakers and the ship therefore had a lot more to offer the passengers then other ferries.
-But there were some problems, because Spain was a fascist country headed by General Franco, and because Franco had closed the border between the British colony of Gibraltar and Spain, the route could not be operated as planned.
-So Kloster had a ship but no route, but this was changed when he was approached by a man named Edward Stephan from Florida, who had been owner of the just defunct Pan American Cruise Line.
+But there were some problems, because Spain was a fascist country headed by General Franco, and because Franco had closed the border between the British rock of Gibraltar and Spain, the route could not be operated as planned.
+So Kloster had a ship but no route, but this was changed when he was approached by a man named Edwin Stephan from Florida, who had been owner of the just defunct Pan American Cruise Line.
 He had used a ship, the old Egyptian ferry Nili, that he had chartered out to a man named Ted Arison.
 Because Pan American had gone bankrupt and the ship was laid-up, Arison was in desperate need for another ship because he had a lot of passengers that wanted to sail his popular Miami-Haïti-Jamaica service.

 Norway seen at the Pointe de Floride quay at Le Havre at the 13th of september 2001.
 She was the first megaship sailing the Caribbean, starting cruises in 1980.